-The staff were aware of the Serious Incident Framework and recorded, responded to and discussed all incidents to reduce risk and support future learning in line with the framework.
+The staff were aware of the significant event reporting process and recorded, responded to and discussed all incidents to reduce risk and support future learning in line with the framework.
+We were told about a sharps injury and noted that this had not been recorded or reported in the accident book.
+We discussed this with the practice manager and we were assured that staff would be made aware of the importance of reporting significant events or accidents.
 There were adequate systems for reviewing and investigating when things went wrong.
-The practice learned and shared lessons identified themes and took action to improve safety in the practice.
-For example appropriate action was taken to deal with liquid spillage that had taken place in a treatment room.
+The practice learned and shared lessons, identified themes and took action to improve safety in the practice.
+For example, we saw evidence recorded that a medical emergency had occurred.
+This had been recorded appropriately and it was identified that staff dealt with this well.
+This had been discussed at a staff meeting.

-There was a system for receiving and acting upon safety alerts.
+There was a system for receiving and acting on safety alerts.
 The practice learned from external safety events as well as patient and medicine safety alerts.